Next: Supernatural S 04 E 14 Sex And Violence

 - Demonic Possession: But it's a ghost, not a demon.

-- Disproportionate Retribution: The ghost makes the nerds do some pretty gruesome things to the popular kids.
-One girl was beaten bloody and drowned in a toilet for calling a heavyset girl a pig.
-A jock got his hand sliced up in Home Ec for asking to copy someone's homework.
+- Disproportionate Retribution: The ghost makes the bullying victims do some pretty gruesome things to their bullies.
+One of the girls was beaten bloody and drowned in a toilet for calling a heavyset girl an ugly pig (even after sincerely apologizing for the comment), and one of the boys got his hand shoved into a blender for threatening another student who wouldn't let him copy homework.

 - Hourglass Plot: Sam ends up liking the school and being popular, while Dean is discredited of his popularity.